 Global organizations need global solutions.
-Especially when implementing a company-wide solution, such as a rewards and recognition program, global companies might face unprecedented challenges along the way.
+Especially when implementing a company-wide solution, such as an employee rewards and recognition program, global companies might face unprecedented challenges along the way.
 One such major problem is the conversion of reward points when recognizing employees from different corners of the world.

-In this scenario, it's essential that while choosing your rewards and recognition platform, consider its features, including:
+In this scenario, it's essential that while building your rewards and recognition platform, consider its features, including:

 SOLI, also known as the Standard Of Living Index, is a measure of the expense of living in a particular place, determined by the prices one has to pay for purchasing goods or services.

 As evident, the SOLI differs from place to place, especially from country to country.
 In a country with a high SOLI, such as the USA, people would have to spend more to afford their necessities.

 To sum it up, the SOLI of a country is a major contributing factor to the employees' pay structure.
 A high SOLI warrants a higher pay level, while a lower SOLI requires a lower pay range.

 As discussed earlier, SOLI affects the pay structure of employees for the same organization but in different countries.
 Just as it doesn't justify paying the same for two employees working in two different countries, it doesn't make sense why your rewarding initiative should be any different.